matewilk/t3-trpc-newrelic/docs/lwj-demo.md

   </Head>
 ```

 The browser agent can also be instrumented using a copy->paste method.
-You can find the script in the New Relic UI.
+You can find the script in the New Relic UI should you be interested in that method.

+Let's take a sneak peak at what the script looks like in the page source.
+We can also see in the developer tools `network` tab that the script is loaded from `js-agent.newrelic.com` and executed.

 #### Main focus and functions of the agent
 - End-To-End Visibility - full stack visibility - identifies bottlenecks and performance issues from back-end to front-end including end-user experience.